 Psychotherapists/psychologists received training in November 2018 from Dr Christina Richards, Lead Consultant Psychologist/Head of Psychology at the NHS London Gender Identity Clinic (Charing Cross) within the Tavistock and Portman NHS Foundation Trust.

-We are looking for a sponsor to be able to provide training to Jersey GPs in 2019/20.
+We are looking for a sponsor to be able to provide gender identity training to Jersey GPs.

 We have delivered evidence to the Health and Social Services Scrutiny Panel looking into mental health services in Jersey as to how waiting times might be reduced for transgender islanders.
 (Video of the panel hearing can be seen here.)

-We have met and continue to work with a multi-disciplinary working party from the Health and Social Services Department who are looking into how Jersey can improve its pathway to care for transgender islanders.
+We have met and continue to work with professionals from the Health and Social Services Department who are looking into how Jersey can improve its pathway to care for transgender islanders.

 We have met with the Health Minister Deputy Richard Renouf to discuss the reforms needed and received his support for making the process better for trans islanders.